andycon/mvpc/code/LAB2_TUTORIAL.md

     This **dataset measure** function breaks the input dataset up by chunks, computes the RDM for the samples in each chunk.
-The vectorized RDMs are vertically stacked and then the average correlation between chunk-defined RDMs is returned.
+The vectorized RDMs are vertically stacked as a set of row vectors and then the average correlation between RDMs is returned.

     Note that if the chunks attribute designates individual subjects, then this function computes the inter-subject correlation (ISC) for RDMs.